Allington Castle: Tenure of the Wyatts

 Allington Castle was acquired in 1492 by Sir Henry Wyatt, a prominent supporter of Henry Tudor, who in 1485 had become King Henry VII.
 He undertook major alterations, dividing the courtyard into two unequal parts by constructing a two-storeyed building which contained what may have been one of the first long galleries in England.
 He also added a half-timbered block adjoining the curtain wall, which was used as the castle's kitchens and stables.
 Henry VII visited it during Wyatt's tenure.
 Henry VIII also visited in 1527, 1530 and 1536, as did Cardinal Wolsey in 1527 and Katherine Parr in 1544.
 Henry was said to have been so concerned for his personal safety while staying in the castle's north-east tower that he had the single entry, a spiral staircase, blocked off by a dry stone wall each night that he was there.

-His son, the poet Sir Thomas Wyatt, was born there in 1503, but in 1554 his son Sir Thomas Wyatt the Younger forfeited the castle after his unsuccessful rebellion against Queen Mary.
+Henry Wyatt's son, the poet Sir Thomas Wyatt, was born there in 1503, but in 1554 his son Sir Thomas Wyatt the Younger forfeited the castle after his unsuccessful rebellion against Queen Mary.
 The plotters had held their first meeting at the castle before marching to London; after the rebellion had been crushed, many of the failed rebels were imprisoned in the castle.
 Sir Thomas was executed, the Wyatts were deprived of the rest of their extensive estate, and the surviving members of the family emigrated to America.